angryziber/picasa-gallery/README.md

 - No pagination (but only visible thumbnails are loaded)
 - Keyboard navigation
 - Mobile device support, eg iPhone, iPad, Android (including touch events)
-- Slideshow with adjustable delay
 - Facebook like buttons for albums and individual photos
 - Opengraph metadata (for FB sharing, etc)
 - Google analytics support
 - Viewing of other people's albums, just add "?by=username" parameter
+- Slideshow with adjustable delay, add "#slideshow" to the URL if you want it to start automatically
 - Showing of a single (weighted) random photo from all albums, just add "?random" parameter

 How to use it for your own photos